Robert Neuner: How a Beer Distributor Built a Global Oxygen Brand | DSH #1630

 Let's see if I can make that happen.
 Yep.

-So we went out and first you have to pitch to the producers.
-You got to clear that hurdle.
+Speaker 1 So we went out and first you have to pitch to the producers and you got to clear that hurdle.

 You got to be interesting, right?
 Yeah, kind of.
 It's just reality TV.

-we were up there for an hour, over like an hour and 15 minutes, and they condensed it down to seven minutes.
-Jeez.
+Speaker 1 It's got to be somewhat engaging.
+So it's, but we're up there for an hour, over like an hour and 15 minutes, and they condensed it down to seven minutes.

 And actually, the sharks, too, were really fun, too.

-You know, we knew that there would be four sharks that we, like Lori, Kevin, Barbara, and Mark.
+Speaker 1 You know, we knew that there would be four sharks that we eat, like Lori, Kevin, Barbara, and Mark.
 And it was always a sort of surprise, fifth judge.

-That was a shrinking retailer.
-But she was really, really nice.
+Speaker 1 Yeah, yeah.
+That was a shrinking retailer, but she was really, really nice.

 Barbara, not so much because of the retail experience that she didn't have.

-And as we went along, Mark also doesn't like to get into sort of supplements and found that out.
+Speaker 1 And then as we went along, Mark also doesn't like to get into sort of supplements and found that out.
 So, but Kevin was really engaged from the time we walked down that aisle.

-You think, yeah, and actually, the Mavericks used us.
+Speaker 1 You think, yeah, actually, the Mavericks used us.
 Oh, they do.

 And Kevin's been great.
 I'm going to have to start bringing this to my basketball men's league games.